 - Big Sweetspot – An expansive sweet spot makes these monitors a good option for both the studio and general listening.

-- More Refined Design – A more professional and subtle design compared to their entry-level range.
+- More Refined Design – A more professional and subtle design than their entry-level range.
 Pleasing to look at while maintaining Mackie’s unique flair.

 - Loud – More than capable of filling a medium-sized studio.
-When coupled with the large sweet spot they serve as excellent all-round speakers for your home.
+When coupled with the large sweet spot, they serve as an excellent all-rounder set of speakers for your home.

 Our Expert Buying Guide

-As you step up to the 8-inch category of studio monitors there are many things worth considering.
-So before diving in and spending your hard-earned money check out our tops tips.
+As you step up to the 8-inch category of studio monitors, there are many things worth considering.
+So before diving in and spending your hard-earned money, check out our top tips.

-One of the critical specs you’ll find listed in the Frequency Response or Frequency Range.
+One of the critical specs you’ll find listed is the Frequency Response or Frequency Range.
 This gives you an indication of the frequencies the speaker can accurately represent.

 8-inch studio monitors offer plenty of depth and volume.

-Having a monitor that has plenty of volume output allows you to have plenty of headroom.
-This means you don’t need to push the speaker as hard and it will result in less wear and tear.
+A monitor with plenty of volume output allows you to have plenty of headroom.
+This means you don’t need to push the speaker as hard, and it will result in less wear and tear.

-But if you are a DJ or want to use studio monitors for small house parties you’ll need a broader sweet spot.
-A large sweet spot ensures there is minimal difference in the sound quality based on your positioning to the speakers.
+But if you are a DJ or want to use studio monitors for small house parties, you’ll need a broader sweet spot.
+A large sweet spot ensures there is minimal difference in the sound quality based on your positioning of the speakers.